fubrasp/projetbash/README.txt

-project about backup in bash
+project about backups in bash script